A project of the

 Your family inherits some artifacts that need to be distributed among all the relatives, or you want to divide a pizza among friends.
 How can you accomplish this so everyone involved gets a fair share?
 Principles of fair division lead to the solution of this class of problems.

-Prerequisite: Middle School level or above
+Prerequisite: Middle School level

 Length 40 – 50 minutes